iconclass/server/src/help/search.md

 ##### Old man leaning on a staff

-To find concepts to tag the Rembrandt etching that is the first of these pictures - __a poorly dressed old man leaning on a staff__ - a logical point of departure is to search for the words __old__ and __man__.
+To find concepts to tag the Rembrandt etching that is the first of these pictures - __a poorly dressed old man leaning on a staff__ - a point of departure could be to search with the words __old__ and __man__.
 Sorted by __relevance__, these are the first search results:

           {{% aimg search_oldman %}}